sictweb/dps945/graded-work/moves-project-webapi-specs.md

 Property | Data type | Comments
 --- | --- | ---
-[slug](https://en.wikipedia.org/wiki/Clean_URL#Slug) | string | Enables us to use an understandable string in our code instead of an opaque identifier language | string | ISO standard code that indicates the content's language timestamp | string | The content revision date-and-time, as an ISO 8601 string visibility<br>(or audience) | array<br>(strings) | Empty (for anonymous), or one or more roles; defines which requests can get/fetch/read the document
+[slug](https://en.wikipedia.org/wiki/Clean_URL#Slug) | string | Enables us to use an understandable string in our code instead of an opaque identifier title | string | Human-readable string for the browser tab (if the content is being viewed in a browser) language | string | ISO standard code that indicates the content's language timestamp | string | The content revision date-and-time, as an ISO 8601 string visibility<br>(or audience) | array<br>(strings) | Empty (for anonymous), or one or more roles; defines which requests can get/fetch/read the document